chrishah/AMEB2020_Phylogenomics_demo/README.md

 -sp fly --long --augustus_parameters='--progress=true'
 ```

+### Command Line and Docker

 Here's some more details, as promised:
 If you're new to the command line the above probably looks a bit confusing.
 What you have here is one long command that is wrapped across several lines to make it a bit more readable.
 You notice that each line ends with a `\` - this tells the shell that the command is not done and will continue in the next line.
 You could write everything in one line.
 Now, the first three call the actual program that we're running `run_BUSCO.py`.
 This calls a number of other software tools that would all need to be installed on your system.
 In order to avoid that we use a Docker container, that has everything included.
 So, before calling the actual program we tell the program `docker` to `run` a container `chrishah/busco-docker:v3.1.0` and within it we call the program `run_BUSCO.py`.
 There is a few other options specified which I will come to soon, but that's the bare minimum - give it a try.

 ```bash
 (user@host)-$ docker run chrishah/busco-docker:v3.1.0 run_BUSCO.py
 ERROR	The parameter '--in' was not provided.
 Please add it in the config file or provide it through the command line
 ```

 We get and error and it tells us that we have not provided a certain parameter.
 The question is which parameters are available.
 Command line programs usually have an option to show you which parameters are available to the user.
 This __help__ can in most be cases be called by adding a `-h` flag to the software call.
 There can be variations around that: sometimes it's `--help`, sometimes it's `-help`, but something like that exists for almost every command line program,s o this is a very important thing to take home from this exercise.
 Give it a try.

 ```bash
 (user@host)-$ docker run chrishah/busco-docker:v3.1.0 run_BUSCO.py -h
 usage: python BUSCO.py -i [SEQUENCE_FILE] -l [LINEAGE] -o [OUTPUT_NAME] -m [MODE] [OTHER OPTIONS]